LimaRods/Uniswap-User-Behaviour/README.md

 ## 1.2 Objective 🎯

 As a data consultant for **Uniswap**, I aim to deliver a comprehensive business growth report.
-This report will offer insights into Uniswap v3's customer and user demographics, focusing on enhancing profitability, revenue, retention, and usage metrics.
+This report will offer insights into Uniswap v3's customers, focusing on enhancing profitability, revenue, retention, and usage metrics.
 The project will involve:

 1. Crafting a dataset for analytical purposes.
 2. Detailing the dataset creation methodology.